Credit: Nature Photographers Ltd / WTML

 Origin: native

-Spindle is a deciduous native tree, and mature trees grow to 9m and can live for more than 100 years.
+Spindle is a deciduous native tree that typically grows to 5m.
+It can reach 10m in rare cases and can live for more than 100 years.
 The bark and twigs are deep green, becoming darker with age, and have light brown, corky markings.
 Twigs are thin and straight.

 Identified in winter by: the vivid pink fruits which have bright orange seeds.
 Buds and twigs are angular and green.